digabi/digabi-os/README.md

 See `doc/*.md`.

+## Disclaimer
+The current version of the Matriculation Examination Board's exam operating system aims to demonstrate the exam execution environment.
+The Matriculation Examination Board reserves the right to revise the exam operating system without prior notice.
+As this is solely a test version, the final product may be different.

+The operating system is designed so that it will not make modifications to the workstation.
+All testing is done at one's own risk.

 ## License
 This product is based on Debian 7.0 (wheezy), and includes software w/ various licenses.
 For licensing information, see [Debian License information ](http://www.debian.org/legal/licenses/).
 Work done by MEB is licensed under GPLv3, except MEB logo (provided by `digabi-customization` package), and when otherwise noted.
 Content in `gh-pages` branch has its own licenses.